- PLAN YOUR VISIT

 Tickets and Info

 Donations and Membership

 Education and Conservation

-After several years of fundraising, planning, and design, and over one year of construction, the Elinor Friend Playground has reopened to rave reviews.
-As part of The Americas Campaign capital campaign chaired by Dianne Taube, this $3.2 million project has been made possible in large part by the Friend Family and other generous donors.
-Additional naming rights within the Playground are still available at this time, totaling approximately $1 million (see the form below to help with this important project).
-This 36,000-square-foot, state-of-the art project ignites the imaginations of the 300,000 children of all ages and abilities who visit the Zoo each year.
+San Francisco Zoo's playground has been the most popular destination for generations of kids for over 60 years, as children of all ages played on swings, slides and even a full size train engine.
+After several years of fundraising, planning, and design, and over one year of construction, the Elinor Friend Playground reopened to rave reviews.
+As part of The Americas Campaign capital campaign chaired by Dianne Taube, this $3.2 million project was made possible by the Friend Family and other generous donors.
+The 36,000-square-foot, state-of-the art facility was designed to ignite the imaginations of the more than 300,000 children of all ages and abilities who visit the Zoo each year.

 Crawling through a beaver dam, sliding down an iceberg, or swinging through a tree, all children share opportunities for unique wildlife adventures, take age-appropriate risks, and immerse themselves in naturalistic environments.
 Each of the play structures is built with fully compliant ADA accessibility features to accommodate children with physical and mental disabilities, with a strong emphasis on exploration and adventure encouraged for all.